The Week That Was

 6. ARTICLES WORTH READING IN FULL

 Responsible Statecraft: Is this the grand bargain that could end the Iran war?
-The single best structural explanation of why US-Israeli Iran strategy failed on its own terms (enrichment stockpiles tripled under maximum pressure) and what a durable negotiated framework would actually require.
+The single best structural explanation of why the US-Israeli Iran strategy failed on its own terms (enrichment stockpiles tripled under maximum pressure) and what a durable negotiated framework would actually require.
 Essential reading before forming any view on deal viability.

 War on the Rocks: Anthropic’s Nuclear Bomb A cybersecurity researcher who finished a six-month Chinese cyber campaign analysis the morning Mythos launched.
 The most analytically grounded assessment of whether the capability claims match the anxiety, written by someone with operational context most commentators lack.